over-engineer/link-verification-for-mastodon/readme.txt

 A Mastodon account is formed like an email account: `@name@some.mastodon.instance`.
 You need to enter the whole thing (including your instance) in the plugin’s settings.

+= Can I use this plugin to verify multiple Mastodon accounts? =

+Yes, you can.
+Just enter all usernames separated by a comma.

 = Where can I report any bugs and/or request additional features? =

 If you have spotted any bugs, or would like to request additional features from the plugin, please [file an issue](https://github.com/over-engineer/link-verification-for-mastodon/issues).